archmetalDBM/GlobaLID-App/doc/references.md

     du XXe symposium international d’archéométrie Paris 26-29 mars 1980 Volume III), 285–96. <https://doi.org/10.3406/arsci.1981.1158>

+-   Stos-Gale, Z. A., and Gale, N. H., 1985, Metal Sources and the Metal Trade in the Bronze Age Aegean - The Isotopic Evidence.
+Mycenaean Seminar, 20 February, Institute of Archaeology, London, Bulletin of the Institute of Classical Studies, 32, 157-158.

 -   Stos-Gale, Z. A., and Gale, N. H., 1992, New light on the provenance of the copper oxhide ingots found on Sardinia., In Sardinia in the
     Mediterranean: A footprint in the sea (eds.
 R. H. Tykot, T. K.
     Andrews, and M. Balmuth), Vol. 3, 317–45, Monographs in Mediterranean archaeology, Sheffield Academic Press, Sheffield.

--   Stos-Gale, Z. A., Gale, N. H., & Zwicker, U. (1986).
-The copper trade in the south east Mediterranean region: Preliminary scientific evidence.
-Report of the Department of Antiquities, Cyprus, 122–144.

 -   Stos-Gale, Z. A., Gale, N. H., and Annetts, N., 1996, Lead Isotope Data from the Isotrace Laboratory, Oxford: Archaeometry Data Base 3, Ores from the Aegean, Part 1, Archaeometry, 38(2), 381–90.
     <https://doi.org/10.1111/j.1475-4754.1996.tb00784.x>

+-   Stos-Gale, Z. A., Gale, N. H., and Zwicker, U., 1986, The copper trade in the south east Mediterranean region: preliminary scientific evidence, Report of the Department of Antiquities, Cyprus, 122–44.

 -   Stos-Gale, Z. A., Gale, N. H., Houghton, J., and Speakman, R., 1995, Lead isotope data from the Isotrace Laboratory, Oxford: Archaeometry